Paul’s Message in Romans 14

 Paul’s statements in Romans 14 have been wrongly interpreted by some: to downgrade a vegetarian diet, to erase the distinction between clean and unclean meats, and to remove all distinction between days, thus abolishing the seventh-day Sabbath of God’s law (Exodus 20:8-11).
 The context of the whole chapter shows that Paul is not teaching any of above interpretations but is rather dealing with some problems that afflicted the early believers.

-However, Paul adds, due to the different spiritual maturities, all could not with a free conscience eat such foods.
-For this reason, Paul admonishes those without scruples relating to these foods not to put a stumbling block in another member’s path by eating these meats (Romans 14:13).
+However, Paul adds, due to the different spiritual maturities of the believers, all could not with a free conscience eat such foods.
+For this reason, Paul admonishes those without scruples relating to these foods not to put a stumbling block in another new member’s path by eating these meats (Romans 14:13).
 His instruction is in line with the decision of the Jerusalem Council (Acts 15).
 So, some believers, in good conscious, fearing to place a stumbling block in the path of the new converts, abstained from eating meats.
 They restricted themselves to a vegetarian diet (Romans 14:2).

 Thus, we can conclude that Paul is not writing about clean or unclean meats (Leviticus 11; Deuteronomy 14).
 He is not teaching that the believer who has strong faith can eat anything without paying attention of its effect upon health.
 For the apostle had already taught in Romans 12:1, that the genuine Christian will do everything to make his body holy and acceptable to God as a living sacrifice (1 Corinthians 10:31).